Find Your Perfect School

 Online associates of science in radiation therapy programs require a longer time commitment, usually two years of full-time study.
 Students must earn 60 credit hours of didactic classwork and practicums in selected healthcare settings, such as hospitals and diagnostic clinics.
 Most, if not all, of these two-year programs allow graduates to transfer their credits earned toward a four-year bachelor’s degree through articulation agreements.

 Graduates of accredited online associates of science in radiation therapy programs are eligible to take the American Registry of Radiologic Technologists (ARRT) national certification exam.
 Earning the radiologic technologist certification is required to secure a license from your state’s accrediting boards.

 Online bachelor’s of science in radiation therapy programs have more stringent admission criteria due to the more advanced study requirements.
 Most are degree completion programs, too, where applicants must have an associate’s degree in radiation therapy and other related fields like radiologic technology and diagnostic medical sonography.
 Some programs welcome applicants with a bachelor’s degree in an unrelated area of study, provided that the prerequisite coursework has been completed.

 These four-year programs typically prefer applicants who are already certified and licensed radiation therapists, radiologic technologists, or nuclear medicine technologists.
 Such preference is understandable, considering that the typical curriculum has a heavy science and technology focus.

 While each program has a specific curriculum, the common courses for radiation therapists include the following:

 - Patient cover includes discussions on vital signs, infection control, emergency procedures, and basic pharmacology.

 - Radiation physics, which covers radiation and its applications in the medical field.

 - Oncology is about the diagnosis, treatment, and management of cancers, including radiation therapy.

-- Dosimetry and treatment planning is the heart of radiation therapy because they focus on planning patient-specific cancer treatment.
+- Dosimetry and treatment planning are the heart of radiation therapy because they focus on planning patient-specific cancer treatment.